General Cyber Exchange Announcements

 Users who are unable to find and download the guide or other content can report their issue to the Cyber Exchange web team at dod.cyberexchange@mail.mil.
 Individuals who have further questions related to STIG content should email the DISA STIG customer support desk at disa.stig_spt@mail.mil.

-DISA releases the TOSS 4 Security Technical Implementation Guide benchmark
+DISA releases the Okta IDaaS Security Technical Implementation Guide

-The Defense Information Systems Agency recently approved the automated benchmark for the TOSS 4 Security Technical Implementation Guide (STIG), which is effective immediately upon release.
+The Defense Information Systems Agency recently approved the Okta IDaaS STIG, which is effective immediately upon release.

-Group Policy Objects (GPOs) have been updated for July 2023.
+Group Policy Objects and Intune Policies have been updated for April 2025.
 Refer to the Change Log document included in the zip file for additional information.

-The DISA Risk Management Executive posts the GPOs for use by system administrators to ease the burden in securing systems within their environment.
+The DISA Risk Management Executive posts the GPOs and Intune Policies for use by system administrators to ease the burden in securing systems within their environment.

-The GPOs can be found on Cyber Exchange website on the Group Policy Objects tab at https://cyber.mil/stigs/gpo/.
-For users who do not have a CAC that has DoD certificates, the GPO is also available from https://public.cyber.mil/stigs/gpo/.
+The GPOs and Intune Policies can be found on the Cyber Exchange website on the Group Policy Objects tab:

 Office Products